 Veterans Business Council

-Advocates on behalf of veterans, veteran-owned businesses, and not-for-profits that further the veteran reintegration process.
+The Veterans Business Council advocates on behalf of veterans, veteran-owned businesses and not-for-profits that further the veteran reintegration process.
 This council also works to enhance the rapport between veteran groups to build a common advocacy agenda for helping veterans and their families find financial success.
-We assist veterans in starting their own business, becoming a veteran certified business through the Veterans Administration, and educate businesses on the incentives available to those who hire job seeking veterans.
+We assist veterans in starting their own business, becoming a veteran certified business through the Veterans Administration and educate businesses on the incentives available to those who hire job seeking veterans.